 Understanding Accessibility Terminology

 At Peakon, a Workday company we believe listening intelligently is the first step towards an accessible workplace.
 But if you don’t have the words to understand the conversation around accessibility, then how can you make employees feel heard?
-Before we discuss how to ensure your remote working, it’s important to define the parameters.
+Before we discuss how to ensure your remote working approach is accessible, it’s important to define the parameters.

 Put simply, accessibility is making experiences open to all.
 An accessible workplace will have wheelchair-access embedded into all architectural decisions, in the same way an accessible website will integrate smoothly with screen readers.